Panmunjom

-Panmunjom, also known as Panmunjeom, now located in Paju, Gyeonggi Province, South Korea or Kaesong, North Hwanghae Province, North Korea, was a village just north of the de facto border between North and South Korea, where the 1953 Korean Armistice Agreement that ended the Korean War was signed.
+Panmunjom (also spelled Panmunjeom) was a village just north of the de facto border between North Korea and South Korea, where the 1953 Korean Armistice Agreement that ended the Korean War was signed.
+It was located in what is now Paju, Gyeonggi Province, South Korea, and Panmun-guyok, Kaesong, North Korea.
 The building where the armistice was signed still stands.

-Its name is often used as a metonym for the nearby Joint Security Area (JSA), where discussions between North and South Korea still take place in blue buildings that straddle the Military Demarcation Line.
+Its name is often used as a metonym for the nearby Joint Security Area (JSA), where discussions between North Korea and South Korea still take place in blue buildings that straddle the Military Demarcation Line.
 As such, it is considered one of the last vestiges of the Cold War.

 Location

-The site of the former village is 53 kilometers north-northwest of the capital of South Korea, Seoul and 10 kilometers east of Kaesong.
+The site of the former village is 53 kilometers north-northwest of Seoul, South Korea, and 10 kilometers east of Kaesong.
 The village, a small cluster of fewer than ten huts, is on the south side of the Kaesong-Seoul road on the west bank of the Sa'cheon stream.
 Meetings of the Military Armistice Commission took place in several tents set up on the north side.

 The eighteen copies of Volume I and II of the armistice were signed by the senior delegates of each side in a building constructed by both sides over a 48-hour period.
 (North Korea provided labour and some supplies, while the United Nations Command provided some supplies, generators and lighting to allow the work to continue at night.)

 After the Armistice Agreement was signed, construction began in September 1953 on a new site, the JSA, located approximately one kilometer east of the village.
 All meetings between North Korea and the United Nations Command or South Korea have taken place here since its completion.
 The JSA is often referred to as Panmunjom.

 After the war, all civilians were removed from the Korean Demilitarized Zone (DMZ), except for two villages near the JSA on opposite sides of the Military Demarcation Line.
 After that, the empty village of Panmunjom fell into disrepair and eventually disappeared from the landscape.
 There is no evidence of it today.
 However, the building constructed for the signing of the armistice has since been renamed by North Korea as the Peace Museum.